greduan/domain-container/SPEC.md

   DomainContainer's instantiation for their queries.
-- All of the above methods that interact with the DB directly (`#create`, `#update` and `#destroy`) pass in the DomainContainer instance's `this._customProps` properties to the models so that the models may make use of them.
+- All of the above methods that interact with the DB directly (`#create`, `#update` and `#destroy`) pass in the DomainContainer instance's `this._modelExtras` properties to the models so that the models may make use of them.
 - All of the amove methods when not being passed the model (i.e. the `#query` and `#create` methods) they grab the model by doing something like